ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database/container-api/README.md

 ![](assets/2024-03-11-12-15-02.png)

-   Moreover ther is a test inside the ran of app.py to verify if indeed the program works.
+Moreover you can test the container local by running in the root directory the following command

 ```
+python ./container-api/api-test.py
 ```

 Please note that the provided instructions assume that your gradio application code is correctly configured to read the environment variables from the .env file.